fariasweb/magicfeedback-sdk/README.md

   is submitted.
 * **afterSubmitEvent**: An optional function that you can define to execute actions after the form is submitted.
 This function receives the server response as a parameter.
+* **onLoadedEvent**: An optional function that you can define to execute actions after the form is loaded.

 Finally, to send the form, you can use the form.send() function.